DominikaGorol/ChessSL/README.md

 # ChessSL
-The app for the ChessSL study.
-It was used in my MA thesis.
+This is my first python pfoject.
+The app was used to conduct ChessSL study, which aimed to determine whether trained chess players succumb to the selective laziness of reasoning phenomenon. (functionality), (used libraries)